-Jean-Louis François Pinet’s career as shoemaker began almost from birth.
-He was born on 19 July 1817 in Chateau la Vallière commune to a shoemaker from whom he learned the trade.
-When his father died in 1830, Pinet went to live in the home of a master shoemaker, and, by age sixteen, he was working in Tours earning five francs a week.
-A few years later, in 1836, he was a declared an accredited journeyman shoemaker (compagnon cordonnier bottier du devoir).
+Jean-Louis François Pinet began a career as shoemaker almost from birth.
+He was born to a shoemaker in Chateau la Vallière on 19 July 1817, the same year that the English novelist Jane Austen died.
+Pinet’s father taught him shoemaking and when he died in 1830, Pinet went to live in the home of a master shoemaker.
+By age sixteen, he was working in Tours earning five francs a week and a few years later, in 1836, he was a declared an accredited journeyman shoemaker (compagnon cordonnier bottier du devoir).

-During these early years, Pinet worked hard.
+During these early years, Jean-Louis François Pinet worked hard.
 He also saved his money and purchased his own tools so that he could become an independent shoemaker with his own atelier.
 He then left Tours for Bordeaux and then moved from Bordeaux to Marseilles, where he was appointed head of the Société des Compagnons Cordonniers (Workers’Association of Shoemaker Companions).
-However, by 1844, Pinet had settled in Paris.
+However, in 1844, a year or so after Madame Tussaud established her Chamber of Horrors in London, Pinet had settled in Paris.

 Pinet was also an observant person and intrigued by industrialization.
 He realized that owning his own factory could enable him to increase his output and create higher and better quality products.
 This dream of owning his own factory came to fruition in 1855 when he opened a factory at 23 rue de Petit Lion Saint Sauvent and began producing women’s shoes.